MartincoitNetworks/SCIONWorkshop/README.md

 ### Web Visualization Tools - Installation

 Installed on your workshop host is a collection of web (browser) based applications.
 Let's start up the webapps and take a look.
+We'll be able to see graphically the output of the traceroute and showpaths commands we did above.

 Startup the web apps with the command:
 ```